sonu3182/TicTacToe/README.md

 or
 In windows need to install any latest python interpretor.

-2. Clone my code through git clone command like "git clone "
+2. Clone my code through git command like "git clone https://github.com/sonu3182/TicTacToe.git"

 3. Run a TicTacToe.py file.